bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 This perspective might seem naive, but if it is, life will surely teach me otherwise.
 For now, I'm talking about the present.

 All of this is to say, I don’t have work-related goals.
 Actually, the only goals I do have are fitness-related.
 I’m not on a quest to get somewhere or prepare for some grand future event.
-(I am trying to do something journalism-related, but the thought process behind it would needs more explanation, so I will keep that for later.)
+(I am trying to do something journalism-related, but the thought process behind it is would need more explanation, so I will keep that for later.)

 I find immense joy in honing my writing skills, deepening the quality of my thought processes, and expanding my reading horizons.
 When I write stories that contain solid ideas and well-crafted sentences—and I know they resonate with at least some people in this otherwise indifferent world—I feel fulfilled.
 Writing isn’t just what I do; it’s how I exist.
 To try to describe it as ‘work’ would be...odd.
 What I can say is that I feel incredibly grateful that my daily life aligns so well with my core values.